Our brewery is the ideal starting point to take your beer experience in the Westhoek to 'the next level'!

 Ypres has a rich beer history.
 Halfway through the 17th century there were almost 30 breweries and distilleries.
 After the First World War, only 5 breweries started up again.
 With the war compensation from various breweries, the 'Brasserie Centrale Yproise' was founded in 1922.
 This became the 'Ypersche Central brewery' in 1941 and the 'Roberg Brewery' in 1960.
 In 1836 'Brasserie La Cour de Bruxelles' in the Diksmuidestraat became the 'Vermeulen brewery'.
 This last Ypres' brewery closed its doors in November 1976.

-Driven by the Depypere (St.Bernardus) and Ghequire families (Rudi Ghequire is the master brewer and site manager at Rodenbach), the Kazematten brewery was launched and after more than 35 years, Ypres got a city brewery again.
+Driven by the Depypere (St.Bernardus) and Ghequire families (Rudi Ghequire is the master brewer and brand ambassador at Rodenbach), the Kazematten brewery was launched and after more than 35 years, Ypres got a city brewery again.

 Discover the story and beers of Kazematten by clicking on the link below!